-Schools and local authorities have a legal duty under the Data Protection Act 1998 to ensure that any personal data they process is handled and stored securely.
-Further information is available from the Information Commissioners Office.
+Providers and local authorities have a (legal) duty under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 to ensure that any personal data they process is handled and stored securely.
+Further information on data security is available from the Information Commissioner's Office.

-If personal data is not properly safeguarded it could damage your reputation and compromise the safety of individuals.
-Your responsibility as a data controller extends to those who have access to your data beyond your organisation if working on your behalf, for example if external information technology suppliers can remotely access your information.
-The 10 steps to cyber security and 'Responsible for information' pages provide further information and advice.
+Where personal data is not properly safeguarded, it could compromise the safety of individuals and damage your reputation.
+Your responsibility as a data controller extends to those who have access to your data beyond your organisation where they are working on your behalf; for example, where external IT suppliers can remotely access your information.
+The 'Responsible for information' page provides further guidance and advice.

-It is vital that all staff with access to personal data understand the importance of protecting it; that they are familiar with your security policy; and that they put security procedures into practice.
-Therefore, you should provide appropriate initial and refresher training.
+It is vital that all staff with access to personal data understand the importance of:

+protecting personal data

+- being familiar with your security policy - putting security procedures into practice

+As such, you should provide appropriate initial and refresher training for your staff.